defo-project/ech-dev-utils/howtos/lighttpd.md

     )
 ```

-The PHP code can then access these variables:
+The PHP code can then access these CGI variables:

 - ``SSL_ECH_STATUS``: values can be:
     - "not attempted" - if the client didn't include the TLS ClientHello extension at all